 This course is 100% online with live online workshops.
 Space is limited to 12 students.

-Once a month for six months, your class meets virtually for a 2.5-hour workshop with your instructor.
+Every three weeks over a four-month period, your class meets virtually for a 2.5-hour workshop with your instructor.
 During the course, you can submit up to four texts to workshop, or different drafts of the same text.
-Sign up for feedback in the months you need it most, submit your text one week before the live session with your instructor.
+Sign up for feedback in the sessions you need it most, and submit your text one week before the live session with your instructor.